CalciferZh/Kinect-Recorder/README.md

 ## Overview

-This is a work-in-progress repo.

-This repo is an easy-to-use tool to record color + depth + body index stream from Microsoft Kinect 2.
+This repo is an easy-to-use off-the-shell tool to record color + depth + body index stream from Microsoft Kinect 2.

 ## Usage

 ### Record

-Run `python recorder.py` to run demo.
+Run `python recorder.py`, and you will be required to enter several options.
+After that, you will see a window displaying color, depth and body index stream from Kinect.
+Press any key to start recording.
+During recording, the display window will be frozen (not updated) to ensure the speed of recording.
+To stop recording, just close the window.
+It will take some time to save the data.

+The recorder takes around 14GB RAM per minute.
+You need to monitor your RAM usage and stop recording before your RAM being used up.

-Class `KinectRecorder` is used for recording raw stream.
+Class `KinectRecorder` is used for recording.
 Due to Python's low performance (and my bad coding skill), the recorder can:

-* Display color, depth and body index stream at 4 fps.
 * Write color stream to video file at 10 ~ 30 fps while recording.
-* Write all color frames to video together after recording at 30 fps.
-However, to store the color frames.
+* Cache all color frames and write them to video together after recording at 30 fps.
 It requires around 14GB RAM per minute.

-I recommend first setting everything up with `visualize=True`, then set `visualize=False` to begin real recording.
-If you have plenty of RAM, set `save_on_record=False` to obtain stable 30 fps video, otherwise set it to `False`.
+If you want a stable frame rate, don't save-on-record; on the other hand, if you want to record for a long time (longer than your RAM can bear), please turn on save-on-record.

 ### Depth-color Alignment

-Run `python alignment.py` to run demo.
+See `alignment.py`.

 Method `align` is used to align color stream to depth stream, which means assigning color to every pixel in the depth image.
-Camera intrinsics are required.
-We provide a default intrinsics setting, but intrinsics of depth camera may vary greatly across sensors, while color cameras' intrinsics are always the same.
-The intrinsics of depth camera can be read from C++ SDK of Kinect, or calibrated manually.
+Camera intrinsic parameters are required.
+We provide a default intrinsic parameters setting, but for depth camera they may vary greatly across sensors, while for color cameras they are always the same.
+The intrinsic parameters of depth camera can be read from C++ SDK of Kinect, or calibrated manually.

 ### Visualization

-To visualize the results, please refer to `visualizer.py`. `RawVisualizer` is used to visualize raw captured data, and `AlignedVisualizer` is used to visualize result after alignment.
+To visualize the results, please refer to `visualizer.py`. `RawVisualizer` is used to visualize raw captured data, and `AlignedVisualizer` is used to visualize the result after alignment.

 ## Dependencies